Hpauric/hpauric.github.io/_drafts/2017-09-24-Code-First-with-Entity-Framework.md

 There is already an object named 'ModelName' in the database.

-1. Delete the migrations folder.
+1. Delete the `Migrations` folder.
-2. Delete the tables in the database
+2. Delete the tables in the database.
 3. Delete the `_MigrationHistory` table.
-4. Close the database connection
+4. Close the database connection.
-5. In the NuGet console, run `Enable-Migrations`
+5. In the NuGet console, run `Enable-Migrations`.
-6. `Add-Migration Initial`
+6. `Add-Migration Initial`.
-7. `Update-Database`
+7. `Update-Database`.